xmatthias/pywnedpasswords/readme.md

 ``` bash
 python pwnedcheck.py
 ```

-insert your password when asked.
+Insert your password when asked.

 the output will either be:

 ```
 Password to check:
 Found your password 47205 times.
 ```

-or
+or in case your password is not secure

 ```
 Password to check:
 Your password did not appear in PwnedPasswords yet.